 --admin-token flag is used:

-SDM_ADMIN_TOKEN is set as an environment variable, there is no need to log in via the CLI or GUI (any active client sessions will be broken when you try to log in with the
+SDM_ADMIN_TOKENis set as an environment variable, there is no need to log in via the CLI or GUI.
+Any active client sessions break when you try to log in with the

-Once authenticated with an admin token, you will be able to run any
+Once authenticated with an admin token, you can run any

 sdm admin command granted to the token.
-No other commands (e.g.,
+No other commands (for example,

-sdm status) will work using an admin token, regardless of permission level.
+sdm status) work using an admin token, regardless of permission level.